 Fleet has no ambition to replace all of your other tools.
 (Though it might replace some, if you want it to.)
 Ready-to-use, enterprise-friendly integrations exist for Snowflake, Splunk, GitHub Actions, Vanta, Elastic Jira, Zendesk, and more.

 Fleet plays well with Munki, Chef, Puppet, and Ansible, as well as with security tools like Crowdstrike and SentinelOne.
-For example, you can use the free version of Fleet to quickly report on what hosts are actually running your EDR agent.
+For example, you can use the free version of Fleet to quickly report on what hosts are running your EDR agent.

 The company behind Fleet is founded (and majority-owned) by true believers in open source.
 The company's business model is influenced by GitLab (NYSE: GTLB), with great investors, happy customers, and the capacity to become profitable at any time.